dvbrennanjv/PUB-Unity-WebApp-GoogleCloud/README.md

 Add a Jenkins stage to build and apply all resources defined in `main.tf`.

 Example commands:
-- `terraform fmt` – formats the Terraform files
+- `terraform fmt` : formats the Terraform files
-- `terraform init` – initializes providers and backends
+- `terraform init` : initializes providers and backends
-- `terraform plan` – previews the infrastructure changes
+- `terraform plan` : previews the infrastructure changes
-- `terraform apply -auto-approve` – applies and provisions resources
+- `terraform apply -auto-approve` : applies and provisions resources

 ### Step 9: Load Balancer Configuration
 To use a custom domain with your Cloud Run service, create a global HTTPS load balancer in `main.tf`.

 Provision the following resources:
-- `google_compute_global_address` – Global static IPv4 address for the load balancer frontend
+- `google_compute_global_address` : Global static IPv4 address for the load balancer frontend
-- `google_compute_region_network_endpoint_group` – Serverless NEG referencing the Cloud Run service
+- `google_compute_region_network_endpoint_group` : Serverless NEG referencing the Cloud Run service
-- `google_compute_managed_ssl_certificate` – Google-managed SSL certificate for HTTPS
+- `google_compute_managed_ssl_certificate` : Google-managed SSL certificate for HTTPS
 - `google_compute_backend_service` – Backend definition pointing to the serverless NEG
-- `google_compute_url_map` – Routing rules (default route points to the backend service)
+- `google_compute_url_map` : Routing rules (default route points to the backend service)
-- `google_compute_target_https_proxy` – Handles HTTPS termination and connects to the URL map
+- `google_compute_target_https_proxy` : Handles HTTPS termination and connects to the URL map
-- `google_compute_global_forwarding_rule` – Routes incoming traffic on port 443 to the HTTPS proxy
+- `google_compute_global_forwarding_rule` : Routes incoming traffic on port 443 to the HTTPS proxy

 ### Step 10: Update DNS
-After provisioning the load balancer, create an **A record** wherever your domain is hosted (e.g., Azure DNS).
+After provisioning the load balancer, create an **A record** wherever your domain is hosted.
 Point it to the external IP of your load balancer.
 Once the SSL certificate status is **ACTIVE**, your app should be accessible via your custom domain.